-In Asia, where most Buddhists live, different countries celebrate the occasion on different days, including April 8 in Japan, May 12 in South Korea and May 18 in India and Nepal.
+Asian nations, where the majority of Buddhists reside, observe the occasion on various dates, such as April 8 in Japan, May 12 in South Korea, and May 18 in India and Nepal.

-The holiday goes by several names, including Buddha Purnima, Vesak, Buddha Jayanti and Ikh Duichen, and is often marked by national holidays, festivals and events at Buddhist temples.
+The holiday, which is also known as Buddha Purnima, Vesak, Buddha Jayanti, and Ikh Duichen, is frequently observed with national holidays, celebrations, and activities at Buddhist temples.

 The Origins Of Buddhism

 Siddhartha Gautama (the Buddha), who founded Buddhism in the latter half of the sixth century B.C.E., is revered throughout the majority of Asian nations.

 Buddhism has taken on many various forms, but in each instance an effort has been made to use the Buddha's life lessons, his teachings, and the spirit or core of those teachings (known as dhamma or dharma) as models for living a religious life.